ans-group/docs.ukfast.co.uk/source/network/firewalls/dedi_openport.md

 4. To (Destination)
 5. Ports

-The groups available in 3,4,5 are listed in a dropdown and are restricted to valid groups for the access-list you are editing.
+The groups available in 3,4,5 are listed in a dropdown and are limited to valid groups for the access-list you are editing.

 ![Access List SSH Port](files/editor2_add_acl.png)

 Click `Save ACL` and the local configuration will be updated.

+You can also delete ACL entries by clicking the `bin` icon next to the entry.

 Please note all changes made are only stored locally.
 When you have made all your desired changes please click `Apply` to send the config change to the firewall at which point they will take effect.